OctopusDeploy/docs/docs/administration/upgrading/index.md

 :::warning
 **Upgrade bug discovered**

-If you are upgrading to Octopus Server 2018.4 or later from a version earlier than Octopus Server 3.4 you will need to upgrade in a few steps until we fix [this bug](https://github.com/OctopusDeploy/Issues/issues/4509):
+If you are upgrading to a version of Octopus Server between 2018.4.0 and 2018.5.4 from a version earlier than Octopus Server 3.4 you will need to upgrade in a few steps due to [this upgrade bug](https://github.com/OctopusDeploy/Issues/issues/4509):

 - Upgrade to `3.4.15`
 - Upgrade to `3.17.14`